 Let’s say you’re invited to join a Slack team as a single-channel guest.

 Guests in Slack can either be multi-channel or single-channel guests.
 To join a team as a guest, you’ll need to accept the email invitation you’re given, then create separate Slack guest accounts.

 Your Slack guest account can share the same profile elements as your original Slack account, and link to the same email.
 However, for each account, you’ll have a limited group of people that you can message and connect with.

-On the one hand, having separate slack guest accounts for each team or channel you use is handy.
-It means you can adjust your preferences and notifications for every group.
+On the one hand, having separate Slack guest accounts for each team or channel you use is handy.
+It means you can personalize your preferences and notifications for each workspace.

 On the other hand, you’re going to need to switch back and forwards between channels regularly to make sure that you’re up-to-date with the latest information.